mahmoud-abuaysheh/10PH-DVFL/README.md

 This repository contains the code for the paper:

 > **10PH-DVFL: A Communication-Efficient Decoupled Vertical Federated Learning Architecture for Multimodal Precision Health (10P-Health)**
-> Submitted to the Journal of Artificial Intelligence Research (JAIR)
+> Submitted to the 14th International Workshop on e-Health Pervasive Wireless
+> Applications and Services (e-HPWAS'26), held in conjunction with IEEE WiMob 2026,
 ---

 ## Overview